Loading...

 How to consume Junk without glucose spikes

-Include a source of protein like grilled chicken or tofu, and healthy fats such as avocado or nuts, alongside your meal.
-This can slow down the absorption of sugar into your bloodstream.
+Include a source of lean protein like grilled chicken, turkey, tofu, or legumes with your meal to slow down the absorption of carbohydrates.

 Choose Whole Grains